Buckle Business Micro-Business — UK Starter Guide

 How to Start

-- CREATE your own designs through custom engraving or manufacturing
+- Create your own designs through custom engraving or manufacturing

-- BUILD your inventory by purchasing a sufficient number of buckles
+- Build your inventory by purchasing a sufficient number of buckles

-- SET UP an online store or eBay shop to showcase and sell your buckles
+- Set up an online store or eBay shop to showcase and sell your buckles

-- UTILIZE social media, advertising, and email marketing to promote your products
+- Utilize social media, advertising, and email marketing to promote your products

 Earnings & Scaling